Ask a doctor about a prescription for BUPIVACAINE B. BRAUN 5 mg/ml INJECTABLE SOLUTION

 In debilitated patients, the dose should be less than 2 mg/kg of body weight.

-For obstetric use, the dose should be reduced by approximately 30% to take into account the altered anatomical characteristics of the epidural space and the increased sensitivity to local anesthetics during pregnancy.
+For use in obstetrics, the dose should be reduced by approximately 30% to account for the altered anatomical characteristics of the epidural space and the increased sensitivity to local anesthetics during pregnancy.

-Examples of dosing by indication Bupivacaine 5 mg/ml
+Examples of dosing by indications Bupivacaine 5 mg/ml

-Cervical plexus block by segment and face3 - 5 ml
+Cervical plexus block per segment and face 3-5 ml

 For epidural anesthesia, the dose depends on age; children and the elderly require lower doses than young or middle-aged adults.
 The following is a dosing guide for the lumbar region: